burkeri/CodingChallenge/README.md

 - React
     - Used to build front end of application.
 - Node
-    - Coding challenge uses a node server
+    - Coding challenge uses a node server.

 ### Dependencies